rust17/nexus/README.md

 # Nexus - High-Performance Reverse Proxy and Load Balancer

-**Nexus** is a lightweight, high-performance reverse proxy and load balancer written in Go.
-It aims to provide a fast, reliable, and scalable solution for managing and routing network traffic.
+**Nexus** is a lightweight, high-performance reverse proxy and load balancer built in Go, designed to deliver fast, reliable, and scalable traffic management solutions.

 ```mermaid
 graph LR